Your Right to Opt-Out of Sale of Your Personal Information

-Even if we verify your identity to “a reasonably high degree of certainty,” the regulations prohibit us from disclosing certain types of extremely sensitive personal information in response to a request to know.
-For example (but without limitation), if we possessed your Social Security Number, we could not provide you with the actual number we possessed, only the fact that we possessed that information.
+Even if we verify the requestor’s identity to “a reasonably high degree of certainty,” the regulations prohibit us from disclosing certain pieces of sensitive personal information in response to a request to know.
+For example, if we possessed your Social Security number, we could not provide you with the actual number we possessed, only the fact that we possessed that information.